landesberg-design/plugin-ajax-load-more-pro/README.txt

 == Changelog ==

+** 1.2.25 - May 30, 2024 **

+Filters - 2.2.1

+- NEW: Added new hook that allows for modifying the query args used when creating the facet index.
+[View Docs](https://connekthq.com/plugins/ajax-load-more/docs/add-ons/filters/facets/#alm_filters_facets_index_args)
+- NEW: Added new `almfilters.getActiveFilters()` public JS function that returns an object of active filters.
+- NEW: Added new `alm_filters_redirect_underscore_{filter_id}` hook that is used with the Redirect functionality to remove the underscores in URLs on archive pages.

 ** 1.2.24 - May 10, 2024 **

 Next Page - 1.8.0

-* NEW: Added official support for using Next Page add-on with Single Posts add-on.
+- NEW: Added official support for using Next Page add-on with Single Posts add-on.
-* NEW: Added global `alm_nextpage_post_id` PHP variable for use in filters/shortcodes etc. This will allow the current post ID to be accessed within the Ajax request.
+- NEW: Added global `alm_nextpage_post_id` PHP variable for use in filters/shortcodes etc. This will allow the current post ID to be accessed within the Ajax request.
-* UPDATE: Code clean up.
+- UPDATE: Code clean up.

 Single Posts - 1.7.0